04/10/2018 / Wedding Tips

 5. WE START WITH CLOSE-UPS

-We shoot tighter than a lot of Italians photographers.
+Me and Daniel shoot tighter than a lot of Italians photographers.
 We LOVE some close up and some people centred images.
 So, because we shoot tighter, we’re used to interacting with our couples from a close, comfortable distance without competing with hundreds of pedestrians getting between our couples and our cameras.
 When an area became too crowded we are able to shoot tighter without waste any time!